|Observer||Mr George Henry Pallett||1941||20 Jul 1944|

 Elsewhere in Devon messages were left in secret compartments hidden in gate posts and this would have been ideal at the location though we cannot prove this happened here.

 Within the hedge line close to the preferred site is a tree with a scar running up the trunk.
 This COULD be evidence of the feeder cable for the aerial having been hidden under the bark, running up the trunk to the aerial in the branches.
+Michael Wight-Boycott recalled being shown the aerial cable running up an oak tree over 35 years after the war, but his father would only tell him that it was related to wartime defence, despite Michael being an RAF Air Commodore at the time, such was secrecy surrounding Special Duties.

 The kindness of the landowners of Oakhampton Park.